Channel Models

 restartRanGen (Boolean) – If a

-, for stochastic channel models, calling this function starts a new sequence of channel instances, which differs from the sequence when the channel was instantiated.applyToBwp (Boolean) – If set to True (the default), this function restarts the
+seedwas not provided to this channel model, this parameter is ignored.
+Otherwise, ifrestartRanGenis set to True, the random number generator of this channel model is reset.
+IfrestartRanGenis False (the default), the random number generator is not reset.
+This means that ifrestartRanGenis False, for stochastic channel models, calling this function starts a new sequence of channel instances, which differs from the sequence when the channel was instantiated.applyToBwp (Boolean) – If set to True (the default), this function restarts the

-associated with this channel model.
-Otherwise, theBandwidthPart
+BandwidthPartassociated with this channel model.
+Otherwise, theBandwidthPartstate remains unchanged.

 - goNext(applyToBwp=True)